zhim57/weather-dashboard/README.md

 speed and time as needed
 put a "document ready function around the whole package to guarantee the document will load fully before the javascript starts executing

-{link to this portfolio](https://github.com/zhim57/weather-dashboard) {link to the deployed application](https://zhim57.github.io/weather-dashboard/)
+!{link to this portfolio](https://github.com/zhim57/weather-dashboard) !{link to the deployed application](https://zhim57.github.io/weather-dashboard/)

 ![screenshot working application](weather_dashboard.JPG)